madamerobot/Myp5projects/README.md

 Using the original metaphor of a software sketchbook, p5 has a full set of drawing functionality (such as creating shapes and frame-rate based animations).
 You can find more information at https://p5js.org/.

 <h1>About:</h1>
 <p>This repository features some of my p5 sketches.
-They are ranging from small-scope effor (e.g. 'wool') to bigger scope effort (e.g. luncherizer') and have been created in my spare time for fun.<br>
+They are ranging from small-scope effort (e.g. 'wool') to bigger scope effort (e.g. luncherizer') and have been created in my spare time for fun.<br>

 <h1>Screenshots:</h1>